 - Competition films for children are not only supposed to provide quality entertainment and develop children's sense of fantasy, but also provide knowledge about the lives of children in other parts of the world.

-- In the youth section and European debuts, we focus on the topics of adolescent personal and social identity, as well as on quality entertainment shown within the setting of different cultures, traditions and values.
+- In the junior and youth sections, we focus on the topics of adolescent personal and social identity, as well as on quality entertainment shown within the setting of different cultures, traditions and values.

 - Children, young people, and their real everyday worries and joys are the focus in our documentary film section, which found its place amongst the competitions in 2018; the section is organized together with the European Children's Film Association (ECFA).